back to top

 For example, if I expect to be in a trade for two weeks, I want to buy an option with at least four weeks until expiration.
 It’s always a good idea to buy yourself the luxury of time.
 I will often buy options with sixty to ninety days to expiration.

 I recommend looking at the charted price swings of a stock you’re considering buying.
 Approximately how long does the stock rally for, before making another short-term top?
 Is it one week, two weeks, or three weeks?
-Whatever the approximate average time period is, double it (at least) and that is how much time to expiration you want in the option you buy.
+Whatever the approximate average period is, double it (at least) and that is how much time to expiration you want in the option you buy.

 You May Like to Read: CFDs Stock Contracts